top of page

 Collecting the results!

-In this step, kids will report what they found in their trial!
+In this step, kids reported what they found in their trial!

 Choosing the question logo- heart with a plaster on it